alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel3.md

 ---
 sidebar_position: 8
 sidebar_label: Panel3
-description: A circle-shaped slider is used for changing the color's hue and saturation.
+description: The circle-shaped slider, with its wheel style design, is utilized to adjust the hue and saturation of colors.
 ---

 # `<Panel3 />`

 ![panel2](../../../images/panel3.png)

-- A circle-shaped slider (wheel style) is used for changing the color's hue and saturation.
+- The circle-shaped slider, with its wheel style design, is utilized to adjust the hue and saturation of colors.
 - Move the handle around the center to change the color's hue.
 - Move the handle away or toward the center to change the color's saturation.

 :::tip

-- Add [`<BrightnessSlider />`](./BrightnessSlider) also to get control of the color three channels.
+- Add [`<BrightnessSlider />`](./BrightnessSlider) component also to gain control over the three color channels.

 :::